-I’ve just finished Stephen King’s new bestseller, 11/22/63, which centers on a modern day schoolteacher, Jake Epping, going back in time in an attempt to prevent the assassination of President Kennedy.
-Even though it weighs in at nearly 850 pages, it’s an absorbing tale.
-And like the best of popular fiction, it’s both accessible (i.e., perfect for a long Thanksgiving weekend) and thought provoking.
+Stephen King’s 2011 bestseller, 11/22/63, centers on a modern day schoolteacher, Jake Epping, going back in time in an attempt to prevent the assassination of President Kennedy.
+Even though it clocks in at nearly 850 pages, it’s an absorbing tale.
+And like the best of popular fiction, it’s both accessible (e.g., perfect for a long holiday weekend) and thought provoking.

 Although the challenge of saving the President is the main plot driver, the novel also offers a terrific backstory about Jake’s work as a teacher.
-As a law professor and denizen of higher education since 1991, naturally I found myself dwelling upon it.
+As a law professor and denizen of higher education since 1991, naturally I found myself dwelling upon that sidebar storyline.

 King’s novel, and many time travel tales in general, embrace the idea of the “butterfly effect.”
 The butterfly effect theorizes that a butterfly’s wings could potentially create a tornado hundreds or thousands of miles away.
 In popular culture, it has come to represent the idea that small changes in choices or actions may trigger or lead to ripple effects of a profound and unanticipated nature.

-I make no claim of expertise about the butterfly effect’s legitimacy as a scientific theory, but I have to say that as a social phenomenon, it makes intuitive sense to me.
+I make no claim of expertise about the butterfly effect’s legitimacy as a scientific theory, but I have to say that, as a social phenomenon, it makes intuitive sense to me.
 One thing leads to another, say two of my favorite educators about the art and process of learning, Drs.
-John Bilorusky and Cynthia Lawrence, and the butterfly effect takes that idea to more dramatic ends.
+John Bilorusky and Cynthia Lawrence.
+The butterfly effect takes that idea to more dramatic ends.

 Of course, inherent in the butterfly effect is its unpredictability.
 We can’t necessarily foresee these significant events, and they will be a mix of good and bad.
 (Butterfly.
 Tornado.
 Only good if you’re a storm chaser or a bored weather reporter.)
 That’s what makes the theory so appealing for time travel stories.

 The work of an educator

-However, I also know as an educator that a good act one day can spawn further good acts by others in the years to come.
+As an educator I also know that a good act one day can spawn further good acts by others in the years to come.
 Indeed, that’s what teaching, mentoring, and scholarship are all about: If we’ve been at this business long enough, then we’ve witnessed what happens when our work has a positive impact somewhere down the line.